MSD-IRIMAS/COCALITE/README.md

 #### Tasks:

-training: Trains the models on the specified datasets.
+training: Trains the models on the specified datasets.<br>
 evaluation: Evaluates the performance of fine-tuned models on the datasets.

 ### From Scratch